Ready to learn more?

 yes

 Upon successful completion of this program, graduates may find careers in many sectors of the cabinetmaking and woodworking industry, including: furniture and cabinetmaking, furniture, refinishing and restoration, kitchen and commercial cabinetry and boat building and refitting.
-You may also seek employment as a furniture, tools and/or hardware salesperson, or pursue self-employment opportunities.
-You may also consider an apprenticeship.
+Students may also seek employment as a furniture, tools and/or hardware salesperson, or pursue self-employment opportunities.
+Students may also consider an apprenticeship.

 What You’ll Learn